I’m a direct marketing copywriter, a marketing strategist, and an email marketer.

 After leaving the DMA, I headed out on my own, and I’ve been writing copy, creating marketing campaigns, and boosting small businesses ever since.
 My mission is to help small technology businesses like yours improve your marketing and earn more, without spamming or being obnoxious.

-Now, I work with small technology companies and partner with designers and web developers to help them improve their marketing and convert more visitors to sales.
+Now, I work with small technology companies to help them improve their marketing and convert more visitors to sales.
+I also partner with creatives and designers to create a “one-stop shop” marketing agency.
 Find out more about who I work with and problems I solve.